 BUNN has built a reputation over the decades for producing high-quality, highly dependable coffeemakers.
 Cafes and restaurants have relied on BUNN, and now that they’re producing a lower-cost line for home use, you can get that same quality in your own kitchen.
 The BT Velocity brews 10 cups amazingly quickly and has a thermal carafe to keep your coffee hot for longer.

 This is a simple coffee maker but perfect for those who just want to quickly brew 4-5 cups of great coffee.
 Innovative Japanese industrial design combined with a powerful heating unit make this an outstanding bang-for-your-buck small coffee maker with high-end performance.
 An easy top pick when you don’t need to brew large batches of coffee.

-This is another very popular machine from quite prolific manufacturers Hamilton Beach.
-They are known for their wide range of kitchen items and they know how to make a solid coffee machine.
-It has everything you would expect including an adjustment for strength, cup size, and allowance for various coffee grind types.
-Many happy customers have purchased this item, but read our complete review before parting with your cash.
+This is another very popular unit from prolific kitchen appliance manufacturers Hamilton Beach.
+They know how to make a solid coffee machine.
+It has everything you would expect including an adjustment for strength, cup size, and allowance for various grind types.
+Many happy customers have purchased this item, but read our notes before parting with your cash.

-Decision Time: What’s the best coffee maker for you?
+Decision Time: What’s the right coffee maker for you?

 If you have any questions, feedback or suggestions then feel free to contact us.
 We would love to hear from you!